3 | Whitney Winters

 I love acting and modeling.
 It’s my whole life now.
 Luckily I have someone as amazing as Casey who always checks to make sure I’m alright.
 She’s constantly checking my weight and is in complete charge of my diet.

-Lulu is Casey’s secretary.
+Lulu is Casey’s big boss.
 She’s a tall, willowy woman—like me—who scares the living crap out of me on some days.
 She has cold; distant blue eyes that always has me shivering.
 And that’s not from the cold.
+She is just an icy woman.

 “Let’s go kiddo.”
 I scowl at the nickname ‘kiddo’ whilst she smirks.
-Casey is twenty-five years old but she likes to act older.
-She’s always teasing me about being younger, even though I’m an adult now.
+Casey is only twenty-five years old but she likes to act older.
+She’s always teasing me about being younger than her, even though I’m technically an adult now.

-Casey ties her black hair up in a ponytail and hands me my sunglasses.
+Casey ties her ebony hair up in a ponytail and hands me my sunglasses.
 I quickly slip them on and put a thin jacket over my white crop top.

 Casey exits the room first.
 Her blue eyes skim over the corridor.
-When she sees nobody there, we move out.
-Even though it’s dark outside, I wear sunglasses.
-The paparazzi are an absolute pain.
+When she sees nobody there, we shuffle out.
+Even though it’s dark outside, I like to wear sunglasses.
+They are the closest thing to a mask I have.

-As soon as I exit the large building, using the small side door, paparazzi swarm me.
-They are like vultures, coming in for their prey—me.
+As soon as I exit the large building, using the small side door, the paparazzi swarm me.
+They are like vultures, coming in for their prey—which unfortunately has to be me.

 Casey links her arm with me and tugs me to the black SUV.
-One of my bodyguards, Alan Kurt, is holding the door open for us.
-I shuffle in first, Casey after.
+One of my bodyguards, Alan Kurt, is already holding the door open for us.
+I slide in first, Casey after.
 Once we’re in, Alan gets into the front seat and orders the driver to drive.

-My eyes look out of the tinted windows, at the flashing cameras and loud photographers.
+My eyes look out of the tinted windows, at the flashing cameras and hollering photographers.

 I guess a lot can change.